GDQuest/website/content/docs/guidelines/contributing-to/learn-godot/index.md

 ## Beginner Edition

-The [Beginner Edtition]({{< ref "tutorial/godot/learning-paths/beginner/index.md" >}}) is meant for absolute beginners, people starting off with little to no programming experience.
+The [Beginner Edition]({{< ref "tutorial/godot/learning-paths/beginner/index.md" >}}) is meant for absolute beginners, people starting off with little to no programming experience.
 This is a path to get you from zero to your first complete projects using Godot.

 The first section, **How to Get Into Game Development** introduces game creation with a high-level perspective.
 We're giving a general intro to game engines, but also the pitfalls and myths around game creation.